-If there is a different type of treatment that would be at least as effective as your dental treatment, but costs less, the Plan payment will be based on the less expensive alternate type of treatment.
+If there is a different type of treatment that would be at least as effective as your dental treatment, but costs less, the allowable charge (see page I-2) will be based on the less expensive alternate type of treatment.
 This rule applies if the alternate type of dental treatment is both:

-- Commonly used to treat your condition, as determined by BeneCare. - Recognized by most dentists to be appropriate based on current national dental practices.
+- Commonly used to treat your condition, as determined by UNITE HERE HEALTH or its representative. - Recognized by most dentists to be appropriate based on current national dental practices.